 Cellist Clancy Newman has enjoyed an extraordinarily wide-ranging career, not only as a cellist, but also as a composer, producer, writer, teacher, and guest lecturer.
 Originally from Albany NY, he received his first significant public recognition at the age of twelve, when he won a Gold Medal at the Dandenong Youth Festival in Australia, competing against contestants twice his age.
 In the years that followed, he won numerous other competitions, including the Juilliard School Cello Competition, the National Federation of Music Clubs competition, the Astral Artists National Auditions, and finally the prestigious Walter W. Naumburg International Competition.

 He has performed as soloist throughout the United States, as well as in Europe, Asia, Canada, and Australia.
-He can often be heard on NPR’s “Performance Today” and has been featured on A&E’s “Breakfast With the Arts”.
-A sought after chamber musician, he is a member of the Chicago Chamber Musicians and a former member of Chamber Music Society Two of Lincoln Center.
-He has also toured as a member of “Musicians from Marlboro”.
+A recipient of an Avery Fisher career grant, he can often be heard on NPR’s “Performance Today” and has been featured on A&E and PBS.
+A sought after chamber musician, he is a former member of the Weiss-Kaplan-Newman trio, and he has toured as a member of "Musicians from Marlboro" and performed with the Chamber Music Society of Lincoln Center.

 Mr. Newman is a graduate of the five-year exchange program between Juilliard and Columbia University, receiving a M.M. from Juilliard and a B.A. in English from Columbia.
 His teachers have included David Gibson, Joel Krosnick and Harvey Shapiro.